-Don't stress though, because our complete guide to data usage will help you work out how much data you really need each month.
+Don't stress though, because our complete guide to data usage will help you to work out how much data you really need each month.

-Data is basically the information that you send and recieve on your mobile device, using your chosen phone network.
+Data is basically the information that you send and receive on your mobile device, using your chosen phone network.
 You don’t use data to make calls or send text messages, but you use it to check emails, browse the internet, upload photos or download apps, whenever you aren't connected to a WiFi network.

 Different applications require different amounts of data.
 For example, sending a plain text email is far less data intensive than watching YouTube videos.
 Similarly, the frequency at which your phone is set to check for updates - whether that means new emails, social network updates or weather information - also contributes to data use.
 The more frequently you get online, the more data you'll use.

 If you don't keep an eye on your data use, it can easily get out of control, which can lead to expensive phone bills.
 That's why it's important to manage your data usage and choose the right contract to suit your needs.

 Mobile data vs WiFi, what's the difference?

 WiFi and mobile data are very different beasts.
 Browsing over an open WiFi network or your home WiFi network doesn't use up your smartphone's data allowance, so you can browse and download to your heart's content with no worry about big bills.
 In fact, you can even access the internet and emails over a WiFi network when you don't have mobile signal, which makes them particularly handy when you're on the London Underground, for instance.

 Of course, you should always make sure that you're only connecting to safe WiFi networks on the move.
 Thankfully that's quite easy these days, with free WiFi readily available for the likes of BT Mobile customers.
 Check our guide on dodgy public WiFi networks, and how they could be stealing your private info.